Pros and Cons of Buying a Condo

 Why Buy a Condo?

-In markets that are extremely expensive and popular, such as downtown areas, condos tend to be a popular choice, as they are often cheaper than buying a single-family residence.
-In this way, condos offer many an opportunity to enter and live in a locale they might not otherwise be able to afford.
-It's a viable alternative to renting an apartment, as when you actually own a condo, you can build equity and often take advantage of tax deductions on the mortgage interest.
+In markets that are more expensive, such as downtown areas, condos tend to be a popular choice, as they are often cheaper than buying a single-family residence.
+In this way, condos offer many buyers an opportunity to enter and live in a location they might not otherwise be able to afford.
+It's a viable alternative to renting an apartment, especially considering that as a condo owner, you can build equity and often take advantage of tax deductions on the mortgage interest.

-Condos tend to be popular among the retired, as a condo community will often provide services specifically catered to them.
+Condos tend to be popular for first time homebuyers for their affordability, and among the retired, as a condo community will often provide services specifically catered to them.

-Because condos share a common area that is owned by all residents in the building, there is a governing board that oversees how the condominium operates.
-Before purchasing a condo, it's a good idea to learn as much as you can about how the complex is managed, and any hot issues.
-Also, there are rules and guidelines set forth in most condominiums, make sure you look into them and are willing to abide.
+Because condos share a common area that is owned by all residents in the building, there is a governing board that oversees how the condominium community operates.
+These associations manage the complex and handle any rules or guidelines for the community.

 Pros of Buying a Condo

-As stated earlier, many condominiums are built in popular areas and downtowns, so if you want to be in the heart of a city, or within walking distance to many different amenities, a condo might be a good option.
+Many condos are built in popular, high-demand areas and downtowns, so if you want to be in the heart of a city, or within walking distance to many different amenities, a condo might be a good option.

-Many condominiums will offer security features such as a buzzer or guard service.
+Many condos will offer security features such as a buzzer or guard service.
 Living amongst a group of neighbors also provides a sense of security when you leave for vacation.

-If you're not the kind to work out in the yard, or you're not a know-it-all handyman, welcome to the wonderful world of condos where you don't really have to worry about these chores.
-Many condominiums hire professional landscapers to maintain the exterior, and if something on the interior breaks they will have someone come fix it.
+If you're not the kind to work out in the yard, or handy with maintenance, welcome to the wonderful world of condos where you don't really have to worry about these chores.
+Many condo complexes hire professional landscapers to maintain the exterior, and if something on the interior breaks they will have someone come fix it.
 Be careful here though, if you break it yourself through negligence, they may require you to cover the damages.

 So, since you are the co-owner of all those lovely common areas, what's actually in them?
 Often they will include tennis courts, swimming pools, a gym and other amenities you might not be able to afford on your own.